Re-enrol for 2021

 Travel Concession Card

-Once you have re-enrolled, you can access your 2017 Travel Concession form through StudentConnect from Wednesday 4 January 2017.
+In January 2021 you'll be able to access your 2021 Travel Concession form through StudentConnect.
 If you're eligible, the pre-populated form will be sent to your Deakin email address.
 It must be printed in colour when lodging your application.

 Take note of important dates

-Note down any dates and datelines in the 2017 Handbook relevant for you or your course, including the last day to vary your units, census dates, fee due dates and exam dates for the end of trimester.
+Note down any dates and datelines in the 2021 University Handbook relevant for you or your course, including the last day to vary your units, census dates, fee due dates and exam dates for the end of trimester.